juanmariagarrido/SegProso/README.md

 Input TextGrid flies must include two tiers containing:
 - orthographic transcription (words) aligned with the signal
-- phonetic transcription, including stress marks (IPA or SAMPA), aligned with the signal
+- phonetic transcription, including stress and pause marks (IPA or SAMPA), aligned with the signal

 The script adds to every input TextGrid file four tiers containing the segmentation into:
 - syllables